Common starfish

 The common starfish, common sea star or sugar starfish (Asterias rubens) is the most common and familiar starfish in the north-east Atlantic.
 Belonging to the family Asteriidae, it has five arms and usually grows to between 10–30 cm across, although larger specimens (up to 52 cm across) are known.
 The common starfish is usually orange or brownish in color, and sometimes violet; specimens found in deeper waters are pale.
 The common starfish is found on rocky and gravelly substrates where it feeds on mollusks and other benthic invertebrates.

 Description

 The common starfish normally has five arms, broad at their base and gradually tapering to a point at their tips, which are often turned up slightly.
 There is a line of short white spines running along the centre of the aboral (upper) surface of the arms with low, soft mounds called papulae on either side.
 The oral (lower) surfaces of the arms have rows of small tube feet, used in locomotion and feeding.
 The starfish is usually orange or brick red on the aboral surface and paler on the oral surface but can also be purple or pale brown.
 Individuals from deep water are usually paler.
 It grows to a maximum diameter of about 52 cm but a more normal size is 10 to 30 cm.

+Online model organism database

+Echinobase is the model organism database for the painted urchin and a number of other echinoderms.